MCAT Score Ranges: What You Need to Know

 • Population Health

-The Critical Analysis and Reasoning Skills section has a score range from a low point of 118 to a high of 132 and is worth 25% of your overall score.
+The Critical Analysis and Reasoning Skills section has a score range from a low of 118 to a high of 132 and is worth 25% of your overall score.

 MCAT Score Range Examples